Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/show-and-hide-a-header-based-on-scroll-direction.md

 This class changes the header from `absolute` to `fixed` and makes sure it's hidden initially.
 It also changes the background of the header.

-The next thing we need is to determine if we passed the viewport height + the size of the header.
+Next, we need to determine if we passed the viewport height + the header size.
 I split these two to prevent flickering from happening because of the animation we will set.

 ```js